 Stone masonry should be laid in layers, the height of the layer may fold 1, 2 or 3 stones.
 The individual layers are made this way, that larger stones are placed primarily in the corners and from the outside of the wall.
 The voids between larger stones are filled with smaller ones and mortar.
 Stones reaching into the wall should be used as much as possible, the so-called. reachers.

 The bonding of stones at the penetration of walls and in the corners is shown in the figure.
 Stone is often combined with brick or to align layers, or for the construction of smoke or ventilation ducts, which is difficult to make from irregular stones.
-Structural elements in engineering structures, e.g.. bridge pillars, poles, is performed with a kami, processed very precisely to the form of a regular prism called a punch.
+Structural elements in engineering structures, e.g.. bridge pillars, sloops, is performed with a kami, processed very precisely to the form of a regular prism called a punch.

 Stone can also partially be used as a wall material, when placed in the outer part of the wall, it simultaneously forms a durable and plastic cladding.

 In order to achieve an architectural effect in the facade of a building, the rules of proper laying of stones in the wall are often deviated from, giving them the shape and position shown in fig. c.
 These are the so-called. cyclopean walls.
 The joints visible in the face of the wall, filled with cement mortar, create a mesh that gives the wall an aesthetic appearance.
 However, such walls are not suitable for carrying heavy loads.